zaynahxc/pxt-microbit/docs/test/courses/csintro/making/project.md

 * Create an animal that reacts when you pet it or move it (find a way to detect when the micro:bit is moved or when its position changes in a certain way.)

 ## Journal Entry
-After you'cve completed your project, take some time to write in your design journal!
-You might write about soem of the following:
+After you've completed your project, take some time to write in your design journal!
+You might write about some of the following:

 * What feedback did you get from your partner on your idea?
 How would you revise your design, if you were to go back and create another version?
 * What was it like to design a pet for someone else?
 Was it a pet they would have enjoyed?
 Why or why not?
 What advice did they give you that might help you redesign?